Tautological stable pair invariants of Calabi-Yau 4-folds: Introduction

 Gromov-Witten invariants are rational numbers that virtually count stable maps from complex curves to algebraic varieties (or symplectic manifolds).
 Because of multiple-cover contributions, their enumerative meaning is a priori unclear.
 On Calabi-Yau 3-folds, motivated by string duality, Gopakumar-Vafa \cite{GV} conjectured the existence of integral numbers (now called ``Gopakumar-Vafa invariants'') which determine Gromov-Witten invariants.
 This integrality conjecture was proved by Ionel-Parker \cite{IP} using methods from symplectic geometry.

-On a Calabi-Yau 4-fold $X$\,\footnote{In this paper, a Calabi-Yau 4-fold is a complex smooth projective 4-fold $X$ satisfying $K_X \cong \oO_X$.}, by virtual dimension reason, GW invariants vanish when genus $g\geqslant 2$.
-In \cite{KP}, Klemm and Pandharipande defined $g=0,1$ Gopakumar-Vafa type invariants:
+On a Calabi-Yau 4-fold $X$ (i.e. a complex smooth projective 4-fold $X$ satisfying $K_X \cong \oO_X$), by virtual dimension reason, GW invariants vanish when genus $g\geqslant 2$.
+In \cite{KP}, Klemm and Pandharipande defined $g=0,1$ Gopakumar-Vafa type invariants (for all $\beta\in H_2(X,\mathbb{Z})$):

 in terms of Gromov-Witten invariants of $X$, and conjectured their integrality (see Section \ref{section on GV/GW} for more detail).
 Although many evidence of the integrality conjecture has been found, notably Ionel-Parker gave a proof of the genus zero integrality in the same paper \cite{IP}, intrinsic (e.g. sheaf theoretic) understanding of such invariants is still an interesting and important problem.